 Regions: Piedmont, Coastal Plain

 Seasons of Interest:

 Bloom: Summer; Fruit/Seed/Nut: Summer

 Wildlife Value: Moderate deer resistance.
-Butterflies and bumblebees nectar at the blooms in the summer.
+Butterflies and bumblebees are attracted by nectar at the blooms in the summer.

 - Early summer

 - Lavender blue to white

 - Basal rosette of lanceolate medium green leaves